-NOTE: Each command message includes 16-bit CRC which covers first 16 bit command word and 32-bit data word.
+NOTE: Each command message includes standard 16-bit CRC seeded by value 0xFFFF which covers first 16-bit command word and 32-bit data word.

-9.2.4 Boot Data Register (0x7C)
+9.2.4.
+Boot data register (0x7C)

-The Boot Data register (0x7C) is dedicated to receiving fragments of application image one at a time.
+The Boot Data register (0x7C) is dedicated to receiving fragments of the application image one at a time.
 The application image is split into N 256-byte fragments.
 Messages containing those fragments are sent to the device sequentially and must include fragment number and CRC.

-Fragment N corresponds to byte offset N\256 from start of binary application image.
+Fragment N corresponds to byte offset N256 from start of binary application image.
 Once received and verified the fragment gets buffered in CPU RAM.
-If required one can read BOOT\STATUS register after sending each fragment to ensure that the fragment was received successfully.
+If required one can read the BOOT_STATUS register after sending each fragment to ensure that the fragment was received successfully.
 This is done by checking bits "Last Operation status" and "CRC check status".